AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \input{includes/ut/algorithms/por-chainweight-1.tex}

+\todoDraftOnly{Check this section for LP consistency regarding equal work explanation and WeightOf = ReflectedWeight}

 What is the meaning and impact of this change?

 The *meaning* of this change is that Chain L now incorporates work done on Chain R *into Chain L's own calculation of the heaviest worked chain*.